SAP-samples/partner-reference-application/Tutorials/44a-Multi-Tenancy-Features-Forms.md

     4. Copy the logo util class [*logo.js*](../../../tree/main-multi-tenant-features/srv/poetryslam/util/logo.js) to your project.
 The logo class offers functionality that is required by other services, for example email, too.

     5. Copy the service credentials util class [*serviceCredentials.js*](../../../tree/main-multi-tenant-features/srv/poetryslam/util/serviceCredentials.js) to your project.
-This class offers functionality to get the required logon to boud services (like the SAP Forms Service by Adobe API).
+This class offers functionality to get the required logon to bound services (like the SAP Forms Service by Adobe API).

     6. Copy the [poetry slam service output management implementation](../../../tree/main-multi-tenant-features/srv/poetryslam/poetrySlamServiceOutputImplementation.js) with an on-READ event of the *PDFDocument* entity to your project.
 The implementation reads the poetry slam data including artists and visitors.
-Furthermore, it creates the form with the data and returns a media streaming object which includes the rendered PDF, a valid content type, and a file name for the guest list which is to be be downloaded as PDF.
+Furthermore, it creates the form with the data and returns a media streaming object that includes the rendered PDF, a valid content type, and a file name for the guest list which is to be downloaded as PDF.
         ```javascript
         const Forms = require('./util/forms');
         ...